felix-hilden/tekore/docs/readme/contributing.rst

     $ pip install -e .[dev]
     $ python -m unittest discover tests -p "*.py"

-Tests for the Web API client use environment variables for credentials.
+Tests against the live Web API use environment variables for credentials.
 These tests manipulate your data and player, but try to restore previous state insofar as it is possible.
 Please refer to the description of each test class for details.